NeelBhatt/Docs-1/aspnet/aspnetcore/client-side/angular.md

 `$scope` is a JavaScript object that acts as glue between the view (template) and the controller (explained below).
 A view template in AngularJS only knows about the values attached to the `$scope` object in the controller.

+> [!NOTE]
-Note: In the MVVM world, the `$scope` object in AngularJS is often defined as the ViewModel.
+> In the MVVM world, the `$scope` object in AngularJS is often defined as the ViewModel.
 The AngularJS team refers to the `$scope` object as the Data-Model.
 [Learn more about Scopes in AngularJS](https://docs.angularjs.org/guide/scope).

 Below is a simple example showing how to set properties on `$scope` within a separate JavaScript file, `scope.js`: